Sources of law: Case law

+Equity

 Equity is a source of law peculiar to England and Wales.
 Equity is the case law developed by the (now defunct) Court of Chancery.
 Equity prevails over common law, but its application is discretionary.
 Equity's main achievements are: trusts, charities, probate, and equitable remedies.
 There are a number of equitable maxims, such as: "He who comes to equity must come with clean hands".